"Influencers have always been a factor. Not a new invention."

-There are a few of them: for example Bauknecht with the claim "Bauknecht knows what women want".
-I never really understood that back then, and sometimes I still don't know what women really want.
-Or the cigarette advertisements in the early evening programme (!): "Who's about to blow up?" with the HB male.
+There are a few of them: Bauknecht, for example, with the claim "Bauknecht knows what women want.
+I never really understood it back then, and sometimes I still don't know what women really want.
+Or the cigarette ads in the early evening program (!): "Who's about to blow up?" with the HB male.
 Or "I drink Jägermeister because ..."
-Of course also "FIGUGEGL", "Da weiss man, was man hat" etc. I think those were great times for advertisers, back in the 70s.
+Of course also "FIGUGEGL", "Da weiss man, was man hat" etc. I think those were great times for advertisers back in the 70s.

 13. what goes through your mind when you see a campaign on the street or on television that you have penned?

-Andreas Felder is Managing Partner of Rembrand AG für Marke, Design und Kommunikation in St. Gallen.
-He specialises in the development and management of brands in the consumer goods, retail and tourism sectors.
+Andreas fields is Managing Partner of Rembrand AG für Marke, Design und Kommunikation in St. Gallen.
+He specializes in building and managing brands in the consumer goods, retail and tourism sectors.
 Before joining Rembrand, he worked for many years in various marketing functions in the service and consumer goods industry in Switzerland and abroad.